flywire/ETF-Annual-Statement/README.md

 Files to support a process to form accounting splits from Australian ETF Annual Statements for loading into GnuCash.
-The process creates a pivot table, determines deposits based on CR/DB lables and forms a multisplit csv file.
+The process creates a pivot table, determines deposits based on CR/DB labels and forms a multi-split csv file.

 ## Usage